 Make a hand drum toy for your little one to play with!
 This tutorial is super cheap, and some parts your child can help with (mainly the decorating part…) Disclosure: this post contains affiliate links.

 M couldn’t wait for me to finish making this to play with it.
-He is obsessed with music (or nuhis as he calls it) and right away made the association.
+He is obsessed with music and loves making noise too.
 He didn’t twist it with his palms like it’s meant to be played – he shook it back and forth – but it still made a nice noise, and kept him happy.

 At first I did NOT glue the dowel in place.
 He fought with it until he got it out, so I learned my lesson…